 The following Initiative Planning Canvas includes fifteen strategy areas to help your team to improve the initiative’s strategy-to-goal fit thereby strengthening the:

-The organizational culture determines what initiatives will be supported as well as those whose impact will be reinforced and sustained over time.
+The organizational culture determines which initiatives will be supported.
+It also determines which ones will have their impact reinforced and sustained over time.

 Often ignored, a poor fit between the initiative and the organizational culture can result in the following (not exhaustive):